 The truth is, your connection with the Universe will only deepen with direct experience and dialogue.
 You will not be able to go far in the journey until you understand the workings of the Universe at a deeper level.

-At a human level, our pain and this reality seems unfair.
+At a human level, our pain and this reality seem unfair.
 And as long as we view it from that lens, it will always be unjust.

 In fact, I’ve been writing about all this for years, and yet it felt like I just started my own journey, when I finally sat down and talked to the Universe.
 I’ve shared a little bit more about what happened in this short video.